Opener was developed to its current version through the Anti-Corruption Challenge Incubator, held by the International Monetary Fund in 2019-2020.

 - Data Controller does not collect the data used in the web environment but relies on publicly available data that is published by state institutions.
 Opener focuses on data related to public procurement, legal entities that are connected to public tenders, and donations to political parties, regulated by the Political Parties Act.

-- Data Controller collects, processes and distributes the names and dates of birth of representatives of legal entities and sole proprietors.
-Birth dates are important for distinguishing persons with the same or similar names.
-Personal codes are not distributed in order to comply with the principle of minimality.
+- Data Controller collects, processes and distributes the names and personal codes of representatives of legal entities and sole proprietors.
+Personal codes are important for distinguishing persons with the same or similar names.
 The source of the named data is the Business Register of the Republic of Estonia and in accordance with section 28 (1) of the Commercial Code of the Republic of Estonia this data is public.

 - Data Subjects are not informed about the processing of Personal Data, since the contact details of Data Subjects are not collected or processed.
 The collection of contact data of Data.
 Subjects is logically and technically impossible, and also does not outweigh the interests, fundamental rights and freedoms of Data Subjects.